Sumit-Nayek/Paragraph_summarizer/README.md

 # 📄 Paragraph Summarizer

 ## Project Overview
-**Paragraph Summarizer** is a simple AI-powered tool for summarizing paragraphs or longer texts into concise, coherent summaries.
+This is a simple AI-powered tool for summarizing paragraphs or longer texts into concise, coherent summaries.
 The app uses natural language processing (NLP) and transformer models to identify salient points and generate readable summaries.

 ---

 ## Objective
 The objective is to help users:
-- **Quickly compress** long paragraphs or articles into short summaries.
+- Quickly compress long paragraphs or articles into short summaries.
 - Improve reading efficiency by extracting key ideas.
 - Use AI summarization in writing, research, content creation, or learning tasks.